I have some bad news for you: Your target audience is hurting your business.

 Don’t believe me?
 Let me show you.

-In fact, this happens so often and is so predictable it could be considered a law of marketing.
+It’s so common that it could almost be considered a fundamental law of marketing.

 When talking to a marketing consultant or agency, many business leaders hear some version of this question: “How are your customers different from those of your competitors?”